-Majority of Pit Bulls used as K-9 units are rescues, which saves on costly fees from breeders as some K-9 officer dogs can cost up to $20,000.
+The majority of Pit Bulls used as K-9 units are rescues, which saves on costly fees from breeders as some K-9 officer dogs can cost up to $20,000.

-If you’ve seen this dog breed before, you won’t think that it would make a good K-9 police dog officer.
+If you’ve seen this dog breed before, you won’t think it would make a good K-9 police dog officer.

-This large French dog has changed the way many people see working K-9 officers, and that's because Briard's work is different to that of a German Shepherd.
+This large French dog has changed the way many people see working K-9 officers, and that's because Briard's work is different from that of a German Shepherd.

 11. Airedale Terrier

 This dog breed is first known as “The King of the Terriers.”
 Athletic and faithful, the Airedale Terrier was used in World War 1 and World War 2 to protect military officers.

 RECOMMENDED: 10 Strangest Dog Breeds On the Planet

-After that, this now K-9 police officer is mostly used in airports and harbors to sniff out narcotics, and any illegal substances that try to enter their countries, because their sense of smell is one of the best among all breeds.
+After that, this new K-9 police officer is mostly used in airports and harbors to sniff out narcotics and illegal substances that try to enter their countries because their sense of smell is among the best among all breeds.

-For example, because of their size, Beagles are easy to lift into areas where a person otherwise can’t access and that's what law enforcement often does with them.
-They can also be fast, swift and great for tracking while staying less detected and more stealthy.
-Beagles are also used as cadaver dogs to sniff out bodies or substances.
+For example, because of their size, Beagles are easy to lift into areas where a person otherwise can’t access, and that's what law enforcement often does with them.
+They can also be fast, swift, and great for tracking while staying less detected and more stealthy.

 13. Cane Corso

 Like Dobermans, they are known for their physical abilities – although not as fast, they have one of the strongest bites of all canines.

 14. German Shorthaired Pointer

-Enthusiastic, bold, and very intelligent, this easy to train breed has long since been used as tracking dogs by hunters due to their keen sense of smell and overall intelligence.
+Enthusiastic, bold, and very intelligent, this easy-to-train breed has long since been used as tracking dogs by hunters due to their keen sense of smell and overall intelligence.

-Non-aggressiveness, sturdiness, and a strong willingness to please their owners are their main attributes and that's what makes the German Shorthaired Pointer easy to work with for law enforcement officers.
+Non-aggressiveness, sturdiness and a strong willingness to please their owners are their main attributes, and that's what makes the German Shorthaired Pointer easy to work with for law enforcement officers.

 15. Dutch Shepherd